CSCfi/csc-user-guide/docs/cloud/pouta/networking.md

     In the example above we have 3 security groups other than the  `default` one, two internal for monitoring and management, and one public for the service we offer to our users.

     !!!
 Info "Instance view"
         The instance view shows all the configurations of a VM, including all the securitity groups added to it, and the configuration of each of them.
-It is very usefull to debug network connections issues and confirm the security of a VM.
+It is very useful to debug network connections issues and confirm the security of a VM.

 * The `Default` security group comes with rules that allow internal communication between virtual machines that are members of the security group: